E-commerce Video Marketing Strategy: 2023 Guide – Yieldify

 4. Video is the best content for social media

-From ads to tutorials, videos perform better on social media and get higher engagement than virtually all other forms of content.
+From ads to tutorials, videos perform better on social media and get higher engagement more than virtually all other forms of content.
 So make sure you create a video that grabs attention.

 On Twitter, for example, Tweets with videos are ten times more likely to 10x more engagement than Tweets without video.
 Facebook videos have an average engagement rate of 6.13% compared to just 3.6% for Facebook posts in general.

 The newest video platform, TikTok, has the highest average engagement rate posts of any social media platform.
 And 90% of people say they have discovered a brand or product on YouTube.

 It should be obvious at this point that eCommerce success is closely related to having a strong video marketing strategy in place.
 What you have to figure out now is, what type of videos should you create?

 6 types of eCommerce videos you need in your marketing strategy